 Poll Position

-The 2020 election did, in fact, reveal–or confirm–a crisis, but it wasn’t a crisis in polling, or even “national character.”
+The 2020 election did, in fact, reveal–or confirm–a crisis, but it wasn’t in polling or “national character.”
 And there was a wide-ranging conspiracy, just not the one Trump supporters believe was in play…

 “The regime is afraid of the people because it knows that free and fair elections will bring about its end…”